Bio Overview

 In 2018 I completed the Interfaith Chaplaincy Institute's programs for Spiritual Direction and Spiritual Psychology.
 In 2019 I completed my 4th unit of Clinical Pastoral Education at Sequoia Hospital (previous units were at NYU and UCLA).
 In 2020, just before lockdown, I completed a Supervisor's Training program through Spiritual Directors International.

-I am affiliated with the UU of Palo Alto and am currently serving the UU of San Mateo (as of May 2022) as contracted Pastoral Care Minister.
-I served the Unitarian Universalist Fellowship of Redwood City as settled minister from 2014-2017.
+I am affiliated with the UU of Palo Alto and recently served the UU of San Mateo (May 2022-October 2023) as contracted Pastoral Care Minister.
+Before that I served the Unitarian Universalist Fellowship of Redwood City as settled minister from 2014-2017.
 Prior to that I served various congregations in the Pacific Southwest District (including the UU Church of Santa Clarita Valley, the UU Fellowship of Kern County, the UU Fellowship of Laguna Beach, the UU Church of Verdugo Hills, the Sepuleda UU Society, Monte Vista UU Church, the UU Community Church of Santa Monica, First UU Church Los Angeles and others).
 While in the Pacific Southwest District I served as Unitarian Universalist Minister’s Association Vice President, Good Officer, and Retreat Planner.
 I was cofounder of the Pacific Southwest District Addictions and Recovery Ministry Team and active in the San Fernando Valley Cluster.

 *